Lough Swilly Lifeboat Station: History

-Lough Swilly lifeboat station would receive another class of lifeboat in 2000, when the station received an All-weather lifeboat.
+Lough Swilly lifeboat station would receive another class of lifeboat in 2000, when it was decided that the station was to operate an All-weather lifeboat.
 The relief lifeboat 47-012 Good Shepherd (ON 1115) was initially placed on service on 29 September 2000, followed by the permanent Tyne-class lifeboat 47-009 William Luckin (ON 1111), which had previously served at the flank station of since 1986.
 The All-weather lifeboat is kept at Buncrana Pier.
-For the next 5 years, Lough Swilly would be one of just a handful of stations operating 3 classes of lifeboat, the (D-502) finally being withdrawn in 2005.
+For the next five years, Lough Swilly would be one of just a handful of stations operating three classes of lifeboat, until the (D-502) was withdrawn in 2005.